andreaferretti/paths-js/README.md

       R: 50
     });

+Parameters:

-The parameters `center`, `r`, `R` have the same geometric meaning as in the `Sector` function.
-The parameter `data` should contain an array with the data to plot.
+* `center`, `r`, `R`: have the same geometric meaning as in the `Sector` function
+* `data`: contains an array with the data to plot.
 The precise form of the data is not important, because the actual value of the data will be extracted by the `accessor` function.
+* `accessor`: a function that is applied to each datum in `data` to extract a numeric value
-Finally `colors` is an optional parameter, holding a function that assign to a sector index its color.
+* `colors` (optional): a function that assign to a sector index its color.

 The `Pie` function will then return an array on which one can iterate to draw the sectors.
 Each member of this array has the properties `sector`, `color` and `item`, the latter containing the actual datum associated to the sector.